Nobleteesage/internal-ca-v2/README.md

 ## 📌 Features

 - ✅ Self-signed CA setup with a secure private key
-- ✅ Signed HTTPS certificates for internal domains (e.g., `devportal.altschool.local`)
+- ✅ Signed HTTPS certificates for internal domains
 - ✅ Certificate Signing Requests (CSR) and validation
 - ✅ End-to-end certificate chain verification
 - ✅ All steps and outputs logged in `report.txt`